MattNolanLab/in_vivo_ephys_openephys/README.md

 ### Running tests
 It is recommended to run tests locally first to make sure all tests pass before submitting a pull request.
 You can run test by
 `pytests test`
-It will automatically run all the unit and integration test.
+It will automatically run all the unit and integration tests.

 ## Tips and tricks
 - Snakemake insists on re-running the spike sorting